You can apply to use a private (personalised) registration number if your vehicle:

 - the online service to take a registration number off a vehicle

 - a V750 certificate of entitlement or V778 retention document

-- the 11 digit reference number from the latest V5C registration certificate
+You also need the 11-digit reference number from the latest V5C registration certificate.

 If your vehicle already has a personalised registration number, you need to take it off before using this service or you could lose the rights to use it.

 Conditions to put a registration number on a vehicle

 - put a registration number onto a ‘Q’ registered vehicle

 - make the vehicle look newer than it is